Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ## Rank S

-This part will be dedicated to everything about getting rank S. This is all for getting not only any of the achievements that require A rank, but for the achievement <code>The Seven Holidays King</code>, which requires to also earning rank S by playing on Nightmare Mode.
+This part will be dedicated to everything about getting rank S in all the chapters.
+This is to earn the achievement <code>The Seven Holidays King</code>, and it also requires to be playing on Nightmare Mode, making the score that is needed to reach much more difficult.

 Despite the achievements requiring A rank and no difficulty requirement to unlock, all the tips and requirements will be written in the A rank achievements.
 Reason is also because i couldn't find the requirements for A rank.
 But knowing what is required for S rank should inderectly tell you what is required for A rank anyway.